-One of the most important creative considerations and controls in photography is control of Depth of Field.
+One of the most important creative considerations in photography, if not the most important, is control of Depth of Field.

 What is Depth of Field?